-Kathy Sell was first elected to the City Council in 2010 and re-elected in 2014.
-After taking a couple of years off she has been elected again in 2020.
+Kathy Sell was elected in 2022 to serve as Mayor.
+She was first elected to the City Council in 2010 and re-elected in 2014, and again in 2020.

 Prior to serving on the Council she served on the Economic Development Committee for several years, and most recently served on the Community Development Commission.
 Currently, Kathy serves on the Upper Rogue Community Foundation and also helps with the 4th July parade.